rxweb/rxweb/docs/reactive-form-validators/validation-decorators/email.md

 ---
 title: email
-description: Email validation decorator will allow only emails to be entered.
-If user tries to enter any string except email then the property will become invalid.
-To use the email decorator on particular property.
+description: Email validation decorator will allow only emails to be entered, If user tries to enter any string except email then the property will become invalid.
 author: rxcontributorone

 ---
 # When to use
 Let's assume that you are creating a user form and you have fields like Email,RecoveryEmail,OtherEmailAddress and you want user to enter valid EmailAddress Here depending upon the requirement these scenarios may arise.